mysociety/popit-api/README.md

 correct API key is provided.

-The simplest way to get started is to specify fields to be hidden globally directly in the configuration when creating the api, along with an API key which will unlock all the fields.
+The simplest way to get started is to specify fields to be hidden **globally** directly in the configuration when creating the api using the `fieldSpec` option, along with an API key which will unlock all the fields.

 ```javascript
 // ...